This guide describes how to install and configure the KNIME Python Integration to be used with KNIME Analytics Platform.

 |This option does not usually need to be changed and can be left as the default.|

-Some of these serialization libraries have additional dependencies stated below, however if you followed the Anaconda Setup, all required dependencies are already included (see YAML configuration files on the Anaconda Setup guide).
+Some of these serialization libraries have additional dependencies stated below, however if you followed the automatic Conda environment set up, all required dependencies are already included (see the YAML configuration files for the required packages).
 Currently, there are three options:

 Flatbuffers Column Serialization (default & recommended): no additional dependencies